Lawyers Fighting for Wrongful Death Victims in Baltimore & Washington D.C.

 Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You

 Schochor, Federico and Staton specifically focuses our wrongful death practice on claims involving medical malpractice.
 While the pain of losing a loved one due to someone else’s misconduct cannot be undone, we can help your family receive closure by holding negligent parties responsible for their actions.
-Since our firm has been handling medical malpractice cases since our founding in 1984, we have a thorough understanding of how to build strong cases to help plaintiffs pursue the maximum compensation possible in wrongful death cases.
-We have filed more medical negligence cases than any other law firm in Maryland and have won more than $1 billion in settlements and verdicts.
+Since our founding in 1984, our attorneys have developed a tried and true system of helping clients pursue full and fair compensation.
+Over the course of our 30+ year history, we have recovered more than $1 billion in settlements and verdicts.

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.